kamerontanseli/kamerontanseli.github.io/src/posts/rating-landing-pages-walling.md

 date: '2019-12-24T15:55:26.370Z'
 hero_image: ../static/posts/walling-1.png
 title: 'Rating Landing Pages: Walling'
+byline: "Walling is an app that helps you organise your ideas into boards.
+Kinda like Google Keep but a whole lot prettier."
 ---

 [Walling](https://walling.app) is an app that helps you organise your ideas into boards.
 Kinda like Google Keep but a whole lot prettier.